This article was last updated on the 19th November 2020.

 Coronavirus Advice – February 2020

-Following the outbreak of Novel Coronavirus, please find our guidance on how to reduce your risk of infection.
+Following the outbreak of Novel Coronavirus, please find our guidance on best practice to keep safe.

 You can find detailed information about how to prevent the spread of infection from Public Health England on Gov.uk: https://www.gov.uk/government/publications/wuhan-novel-coronavirus-infection-prevention-and-control